 January 23, 2014 - Marshall Coyle

 Where you buy your mattress is as or more important than what you buy.
-It is so difficult to know what you are getting into even with brief trials in a store.
-If you need a replacement, you don’t want to be ripped off and abused, you want a comfortable mattress at an affordable price.
-Factory direct stores tend to be the best for value and service and large chain sleezy sleep shops the worst.
-Ikea, Sams, Costco, and other big box stores can often have bargains, but sometimes with questionable after delivery service.
-Department stores are in the middle.
-Internet mattress sellers are all over the place ranging from ultimate integrity for one 157 year old NYC factory direct with a mattress that CR highly recommends,Charles P. Rogers, to fly by nights that bring in a container of Chinese foam mattresses and then disappear.
+It is so difficult to know what you are getting into.
+Spending half an hour lying down in a store with a salesperson at your feet, does not guarantee that when the mattress gets to your bedroom, it will be identical to the sample, and/or still feel comfortable to you.
+Generally speaking, you are far better off in a department store than a sleep shop.
+When or If you need a replacement for a sagging foam mattress, you don’t want to be ripped off and abused on the exchange, you want a comfortable mattress at an affordable price.
+Family owned and operated Factory Direct stores tend to be the best for value and service.
+Ikea, Sam’s, Costco, and other big box stores can often have bargains, but sometimes with questionable or incompetent after delivery service.
+Internet mattress sellers are all over the place ranging from ultimate integrity for one 160 year old NYC factory direct with a mattress that CR highly recommends, the St. Regis, to overnight wonder startups that bring in a container of Chinese foam mattresses and then disappear.

 Please read the essay called “Best Mattresses” to find out what you should buy when you have found an appropriate place to shop.